 May 14: Dr. Brandon Matheny.
 University of Tenessee.
 TBA.
 Lecture Hall II.

 May 21: Dr. Karen Samonds.
 Northern Illinois University.
 TBA.
 Lecture Hall II.

 May 28: Dr. Ana Carnaval.
 City College of New York.
 TBA.
 Lecture Hall II.

 June 4: Dr. Michelle Lawing.
 National Institute for Mathematical and Biological Synthesis.
 TBA.
 Lecture Hall II.

-June 11: Dr. Surya Snatta Rout.
-Field Museum of Natural History.
+June 11: Dr. Lars Söderström.
+Norwegian University of Science and Technology N-7491 Trondheim.
 TBA.
 Lecture Hall II.

 Other Recent Speakers

 Estevam Cruz da Silva